anton164/swen30006-Project3/WeatherPredictions/readme.md

 ### Installation instructions
+- When setting up the application run the following:

+  bundle install
+  rake db:create
+  rake db:migrate
-- On setting up the environment run the following: rake db:migrate rake app:create_weather_stations # This will take a little while rails s
+  rake app:create_weather_stations -- This will take a little while rails s

 - Wait for the server to parse the first measurements, then you can access the routes specified in the spec

+All HTML routes are avilable from "http://localhost:3000/weather/locations"